AaltoAsia/O-MI/README.md

 Running
 -------
-Download the pre-compiled package from latest git releases [here](https://github.com/AaltoAsia/O-MI/releases/latest).
+Download the pre-compiled zip or tgz package from latest git releases [here](https://github.com/AaltoAsia/O-MI/releases/latest).

 Extract the zip file and navigate to the /bin directory To run O-MI Node run the corresponding startup script from the bin directory for your OS: